kchenturtles/PassionfruitKitchen/content/posts/rice-paper-roll.md

 ## Tips

-- Don't oversoak the rice paper, getting it wet on both sides is usually enough!
+- Don't oversoak the rice paper to the point where it becomes too soft to work with.
+Just dip it in water on both sides.
 It'll soften up over time and once you're done with the sushi roll the rice paper will be ready to wrap it.
 - Have some extra ingredients on hand, to account for snacking while making them ;)
 - Feel free to customize the fillings as you want!
 If you can get sushi-grade fish, that is a great option.
 - The rolls are best eaten fresh, as sushi doesn't keep well overnight.